alexdant91/nodemvc-paypal-payments-provider/README.md

 const paypalCheckouts = Paypal.init('checkouts');
 ```

-Then you have access to the Stripe APIs SDK.
+Then you have access to the Paypal APIs SDK.

 ## Example